anzhlnk/easy-jam-app-upleveled-final-project/README.md

 # EASYJAM <br/>Web application for finding a like-minded person to jam with based on instruments, genres, gender, age and distance

 ## Description
+This is my final project for the web development bootcamp from https://upleveled.io/.

 Go through the list of matching results or jump into a swiping mode.
 Update searching criteria.
 Switch off the visibility status not to be displayed in the searching results.
 Check other users profiles and update yours at any time.
 Start a conversation and check the suggested closest rehearsal studio for 2 users.